mbk6/Revolutionary-Renderer/README.md

 The program includes lots of fun features and focuses most of them into three demonstration modes showing off it's capabilities.

+## Download / Installation

+* Download the `bin` and `models` folders from the repo, then run `/bin/fantastic-finale-mbk6.exe`

+* Alternatively, use openFrameworks and Visual Studio 2019 to compile the project.
+The project requires openFrameworks and the addons ofxGui, ofxOpenCv, and ofxCv.

 ## Demos

 * The "Model" demo - an open 3D space in which a user can import and manipulate models in the .OBJ file format.
 The program comes with nine simple models, found in the `models` folder.
 Documentation for the source of each one can be found in the first lines of each OBJ file.